miwhag/ultimate-frontend/README.md

 # Ultimate Frisbee App - Frontend

-This app was created so teams would have the ability to schedule games and keep track of the roster for the Flatiron Flyers Ultimate Frisbee Team.
+This app was created for an ultimate frisbee team called the Flatiron Flyers, and gave them the ability to schedule games and keep track of the roster for their team.

 ![](ultimate.gif)